-Up until 2006, it was allowable under a combination of the Victorian Education Act 1958 in combination with The Community Services Act 1970 which stated parents had to send their children to school or ensure they were receiving ‘efficient and regular instruction in some other manner’.
+Up until 2006, it was allowable under a combination of the Victorian Education Act 1958 and The Community Services Act 1970 which stated parents had to send their children to school or ensure they were receiving ‘efficient and regular instruction in some other manner’.

 This phrase has come down through time from the original Victorian Education Act 1872 which basically made education ‘free, secular and compulsory’ but recognised that kids who were receiving ‘regular and efficient instruction in some other manner’ didn’t need to go to a state school.
 ‘Some other manner’ for some meant being educated at home (by parents, tutors or governesses), in a non-govt school, or by being sent back to England.
 Historian Alan Barcan noted that there was a point in the 1800s when 20% of Australian children were being home educated.

 Gradually, as school became the norm, people forgot about that clause, but when the modern home ed movement began in the 70s, parents realised they could home educate under it.
 At first home ed numbers were small and the Ed Dept encouraged parents to register and comply with their rules.
-Some did, some didn’t but there was no legal requirement to do so, it was a matter of Education Department policy, not law.
+Some did, some didn’t but there was no legal requirement to do so, it was Education Department policy, not law.
 For many years the Dept actually gave out incorrect information leading parents to believe they were not able to withdraw children from school unless they had received approval to home educate and had their program approved.
 Registered families were visited several times a year by a Dept member.

 In 1990, home ed numbers had risen to the point where the Ed Dept decided to do something about it.
 They took a family to court claiming that they were not providing regular and efficient instruction.
 The family was defended by Kevin Andrews (now Minister for Defence).